tommylava/su26-ai301-contribution/README.md

 ### Analysis

-The calls inside each loop are independent — none of them need the result of the previous one.
-So there's no reason to run them one at a time.
-The fix is to collect them all into a `Promise.all` so they run at the same time.
+After going through all 14 flagged files I found two categories — real violations where the fix applies, and false positives where the loop is intentionally sequential and changing it would break things.

+**Real violations fixed (5 files):**
+- `add-administrator-wizard.tsx` — independent role update calls
+- `authenticator-settings.tsx` — independent authenticator fetch calls
+- `outbound-provisioning-settings.tsx` — independent connector fetch calls
+- `use-enterprise-login-config.ts` (line 547) — independent role patch calls
+- `connector-listing-page.tsx` — independent category load calls

+**False positives skipped (9 files):**
+- `copilot-api.ts` and `copilot.ts` — `while` loops, not `for...of`, and each
+  iteration depends on the previous one
+- `use-resolve-custom-text-preference.ts` — already using `Promise.all`
+- `plugin-registry.ts` — early-exit pattern, needs to stop on the first `false`
+- `use-enterprise-login-config.ts` (line 230) — sync loop, no `await` in the loop body
+- `use-initialize-handlers.tsx`, `use-submission-handlers.tsx`,
+  `use-validation-handlers.tsx` — ordered processing where each step may depend on the previous one

 ### Proposed Solution

-Replace each `for...of` loop that has `await` inside it with `await Promise.all(items.map(async (item: Type): Promise<void> => { ... }))`.
-Keep all the existing `.catch()` and `.finally()` handlers, just move them inside the map callback.
-This repo also has strict TypeScript conventions so I need to make sure the type annotations on the map callback are explicit.
+Replace each real `for...of` loop with `await Promise.all(items.map(...))`.
+Keep all the existing `.catch()` and `.finally()` handlers inside the map callback.
+Follow the repo's TypeScript conventions from `CLAUDE.md` — explicit types on the map callback and `Promise<void>` return type.

 ### Implementation Plan (UMPIRE)

 **Understand:**
-14 files are running async API calls one at a time inside loops when they could all run at the same time.
-The React Doctor rule `async-await-in-loop` caught all of them.
+Several files run async API calls one at a time inside loops when they could all run at the same time.
+The React Doctor rule `async-await-in-loop` flagged all of them.

 **Match:**
 The issue description itself shows the fix pattern: